sam-was-here/PUMBA-Keyboard/README.md

   Doc on how to use the PS2KEYADVANCE Libarty. https://github.com/techpaul/PS2KeyAdvanced
   You should go through it to made sure how to use it.

+  this project uses Project-hid for all the usb keyboard stuff. here is the doc for it: https://github.com/NicoHood/HID

   PS2KeyAdvanced lib is in the lib folder.
 I modifly the lib to disable keypad switching keybindings and change lock keys to not break everything